 To celebrate one hundred years of the Concise Oxford English Dictionary, try your luck at our quiz!
 For a hundred years the Concise has been a record of all aspects of the English language; from the vulgar to the colloquial and from the formal to the technical.
 Where do certain words come from?
 What do […]

-ICYMI: Word of the Day: fortissimo - (especially as a direction) very loud or loudly... oxford.ly/1DRCI2D
+ICYMI: Word of the Day: typo - a typographical error... oxford.ly/1BK4Pgj